What are the benefits of post-and pre-exhaust supersets? They both can add muscle and definition to your body in a short amount of time.

-Advantages of pre-exhaustion supersets
+Advantages of pre-exhaust supersets

 - Supersets help you develop a mind-muscle connection.
 The single-joint exercise at the beginning forces you to focus on the targeted muscle group.
-Lastly, expand your focus to the muscles performing the multi-joint exercise.
+Also, expand your focus to the muscles performing the multi-joint exercise.

 Using the previous examples, you would complete your squats first, followed quickly by leg extensions.
 In contrast, try bench presses followed immediately by dumbbell flyes.
 This approach will have you “feeling the burn.”

-Advantages of post-exhaustion supersets
+Advantages of post-exhaust supersets